bhagattirth/AI-Poker-Agent/README.md

 ### Files

-The required files for the application are run.py and pokeragent.py.
+The required files for the application are run.py and Group6Player.py.

 For this application, run.py is the entry point.
 From here, you can select the number of rounds, the starting stack, the small blind amount, and the competing poker agents.
 You may run the application through the terminal using the format `python run.py --rounds ROUNDS_INT --stack STACK_INT --i BOOLEAN (CLI player or not)` or may run `python run.py`.
-Selecting the pokerAgent() in run.py will use a pokerAgent using `pokeragent.py`.
+Selecting the Group6Player() in run.py will use a Group6Player using `Group6Player.py`.

-`pokeragent.py` uses the pypokerEngine library to create a poker agent that can be played against other agents.
+`Group6Player.py` uses the pypokerEngine library to create a poker agent that can be played against other agents.

-### pokeragent.py File Structure
+### Group6Player.py File Structure

-`pokeragent.py` has 3 classes: BasePokerPlayer, Tree, and Node.
+`Group6Player.py` has 3 classes: BasePokerPlayer, Tree, and Node.

 #### BasePokerPlayer